YuXuan-Glasgow/SNN6mA/README.md

 (I) Datasets & Best model

 Datasets A.thaliana and D.melanogaster are placed inside the folder 'data'.
 The SNN6mA model that has the best performance on A.thaliana is named as 'best_model_th' while 'best_model_me' stands for the best performance of SNN6mA on D.melanogaster.
-Both of models are placed in the folder 'models'.
+Both best-performance-models are placed in the folder 'models'.

 (II) DataProcessing.py